Illinois vs. Florida Atlantic College Basketball Predictions & Picks - December 5

 Illinois vs. Florida Atlantic Predictions & Picks: Spread, Total - December 5

-Tuesday's game between the No. 13 Florida Atlantic Owls (7-1) and the No. 24 Illinois Fighting Illini (6-1) at Madison Square Garden has a good chance to be a tight matchup, as our computer prediction projects a final score of 73-72, with Florida Atlantic securing the victory.
+Tuesday's contest that pits the No. 13 Florida Atlantic Owls (7-1) against the No. 24 Illinois Fighting Illini (6-1) at Madison Square Garden is expected to be a close matchup based on our computer prediction, which projects a final score of 73-72 in favor of Florida Atlantic.
 Tipoff is at 6:30 PM ET on December 5.

+Based on our computer prediction, Illinois is projected to cover the spread (3.5) versus Florida Atlantic.
+The two sides are projected to fall short of the 148.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!